venom-blockchain/venom-blockchain.github.io/docs/start/general/wallet/the-ledger/the-ledger.md

 6. Connect your Ledger device to your computer.
 7. Enter the pin code to unlock it.
-8. Navigate to the Everscale section on your Ledger dashboard to access the wallet.
+8. Navigate to the Venom section on your Ledger dashboard to access the wallet.
 9. Click Connect.

 <Image img={img04} alt="Click send button"